surskitty/crystalis/README.md

 - The Fairy type is here!
 The two damaging fairy moves are Fairy Wind and Moonblast.
 Look out for them!
 - Growth and Kinesis now affect stats by two levels.
 - The moves Captivate and Fake Tears have been added.
 - Egg moves have been updated!
-All PCNY event moves are obtainable now, as are egg moves added in later games.
+All PCNY event moves should be obtainable, as are egg moves added in later games.
+- Psywave has been removed and replaced with Silver Wind.